cjheppell/kondition/README.md

 The Kondition server then makes it possible to inspect the status of an internal deployment at a given external URL path, without needing to expose your deployment services.

-Think of it like an publicly accessible service that displays the state of your internal pod readiness probes.
+Think of it like a HTTP API that exposes the state of your internal deployment readiness status.

 ## How does it work